hasura/graphql-engine/docs/graphql/manual/guides/telemetry.rst

 ~~~~~~

 The server periodically sends the number of tables, views, relationships,
-permission rules, event triggers and remote schemas tracked by GraphQL Engine,
+permission rules, custom SQL functions, event triggers and remote schemas
-along with randomly generated UUID per database and per instance.
-The
+tracked by GraphQL Engine, along with randomly generated UUID per database and
-server version is also sent.
+per instance.
+The server version is also sent.

 Here is a sample row from the telemetry database: